Bishwajitkuat/cars_project/readMe.md

 node server.js
 ```

-### From the client folder run the live server from vs-code for index.html
+### From the client folder

+run the index.html in live server from vs-code

 ### Everything should be working fine now!

+## Technoligies used

+- HTML
+- CSS
+- JS
+- JSON
+- Nodejs
+- Express

+## Authors

+- Markus Heinilä
+- Bishwajit Das